luiscoco/AngularWithGooglemaps_Sample1-SimpleMap/README.md

 ```html
 <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&libraries=places"></script>
 ```
 ### VERY IMPORTANT!
-Do not forget to set the API KEY in the above line.
+Do not forget to set the "Google Maps API KEY" in the above line.

 11.Start the application with the command:
 ```